jahuty/documentation/sdks/php.md

 ### Caching in memory (default)

-By default, Jahuty uses an in-memory cache to avoid requesting the same render more than once during the same request lifecycle.
+By default, Jahuty uses an in-memory cache to avoid requesting the same render more than once during the same request.
 For example:

 {% capture caching_default %}
-$jahuty = new \Jahuty\Client('YOUR_API_KEY');
+$jahuty = new Jahuty\Client('YOUR_API_KEY');

-// This call sends a synchronous API request; caches the result in memory; and,
-// returns the result to the caller.
+// This call sends a synchronous API request; caches the result in memory; and, returns the result to the caller.
 $render1 = $jahuty->snippets->render(YOUR_SNIPPET_ID);

 // This call skips sending an API request and uses the cached value instead.